 Professor Emeritus Dr. iur.
-Eckart Klein of the University of Potsdam, Germany law faculty, is the leading German scholar in the field of human rights and an immediate past member of the United Nations Human Rights Committee.
-Professor Klein is the Guest Lecturer in the class on The Covenant of Civil and Political Rights: The Scope of the Rights and the Role of the Human Rights Committee.
+Eckart Klein of the University of Potsdam, Germany law faculty, is the leading German scholar in the field of human rights and an immediate past member of the

+United Nations Human Rights Committee.
+Professor Klein is the Guest Lecturer in the class of International Law.